ghga-de/hexkit/README.md

 [./examples/stream_calc](./examples/stream_calc).

-We put a lot of effort into making the code self-documenting, so please do not be afraid jumping directly into it.
+We put a lot of effort into making the code self-documenting, so please do not be afraid of jumping directly into it.
 You can find the protocols being defined at [./src/hexkit/protocols](./src/hexkit/protocols) and the providers being implemented at [./src/hexkit/providers](./src/hexkit/providers).